Part 2. How to Manage Your Infrastructure as Code

 Provisioning Plus Server Templating Plus Orchestration

 Example: OpenTofu, Packer, Docker, and Kubernetes.
-You use Packer to create a VM image that has Docker and Kubernetes agents installed.
-You then use OpenTofu to deploy a cluster of servers, each of which runs this VM image, and the rest of your infrastructure, including the network topology, data stores, and load balancers.
-Finally, when the cluster of servers boots up, it forms a Kubernetes cluster that you use to run and manage your Dockerized applications, as shown in Figure 24:
+You use Packer to create a VM image that has Docker and Kubernetes installed, you use OpenTofu to deploy your infrastructure, including servers that run this VM image, and when the servers boot up, they form a Kubernetes cluster that you use to run your Dockerized applications, as shown in Figure 22:

 OpenTofu deploys the infrastructure, including servers; Packer creates the VMs that run on those servers; and Kubernetes manages those VMs as a cluster for running Docker containers